 If your portable AC unit uses two hoses, check for a tight seal between the window and vent.
-If your portable AC unit only has one hose, do not use (or significantly limit use) during a wildfire.
+If your portable AC unit only has one hose, do not use it (or significantly limit its use) during a wildfire.

 For those without any type of air conditioning system at home, the general consensus is to go elsewhere during a wildfire.
 Official public health recommendations will often include staying with friends or family, particularly for those without AC.
 The sad truth is that during wildfires, in homes without AC, indoor particulate matter concentrations reach roughly 50% of outdoor levels.
 That’s even with windows and doors closed.

 2. Ventilation Do’s and Don’ts